mutaphore/docker-dispatch/README.md

 ## Messages formats

-Docker dispatcher accepts JSON messages similar to the command that you would give directly to the docker daemon.
-Note that all key values are capitalized.
+Docker dispatcher accepts JSON messages similar to the CLI command that you would give to the docker daemon. **Note: all JSON keys are capitalized**.

-### Running a container from an image (docker run)
+### Running a container from an image (`docker run`)

-* Dockercmd - docker command to execute.
-Currently supports run, stop and remove.
+* Dockercmd - docker command to execute: "run"
-* Options - options to pass into the docker command.
+* Options - object containing options to pass into the docker command.
-** Name - name of container
+  * Name - name of container
-** Entrypoint - command to execute in container
+  * Entrypoint - command to execute in container
-** Attach - array of strings selected from "STDIN", "STDOUT", "STDERR" ** Remove - boolean, whether or not to remove container after exit
+  * Attach - attach to container file descriptors that is an array of strings selected from "STDIN", "STDOUT", "STDERR"
+  * Remove - automatically remove the container when it exits
 * Image - image name to create container from
 * Cmd - exec form of command to run in container having format ["executable","param1","param2"]